 Cream 1/2 cup of softened unsalted butter with 1 3/4 cups of granulated sugar and 1 cup of canned Cream Of Coconut. ( I use and prefer Coco Lopez brand) Mix on medium high speed for about 3 minutes or until the mixture is lighter., scraping the bowl a couple of times during the process.

 NOTE: Do not use Coconut Milk.

-Test the sugar and butter mixture for doneness by rubbing a little between your fingertips.
+Test the sugar and butter mixture by rubbing a little between your fingertips.
 It will still feel slightly gritty.

 The filling for the layer cake is made with softened cream cheese, butter, coconut, and vanilla extracts, sweetened cream of coconut, a pinch of salt and powdered sugar. the amounts are in the video.

 You can add toasted coconut in between each layer by sprinkling it over the cream cheese filling.
 I decided not to do that because it seemed like it would make it too sweet.
 But for those of you with a real heavy duty sweet tooth, by all means add the sweetened and toasted coconut.